Open-Source-Nature/.github/README.md

-# Open Source Nature
+# .github
-Open Source Nature is a collection of open source projects that aim to provide high quality information as nature and biodiversity.
+This repository is used to display information on the Open Source Nature Github home page.